Semiparametric Bayesian linear model with stochastic search variable selection

 Alternatively, model probabilities can be computed directly

-(by Monte Carlo, not MCMC/Gibbs sampling) using sblm_modelsel
+(by Monte Carlo, not MCMC/Gibbs sampling) using sblm_modelsel.

 Note

-The location (intercept) and scale (sigma_epsilon
+The location (intercept) and scale (sigma_epsilon) are

-not identified, so any intercepts in X
+not identified, so any intercepts in X and X_test will

 be removed.
 The model-fitting *does* include an internal location-scale